AC1706-67/bioreceipt.ai/PHASE4_IMPLEMENTATION_STATUS.md

 - ✅ **Error Resilience** - Handles edge cases gracefully

 ### **Ready for Users:**
-The core BioPulse.AI experience is **complete and functional**.
+The core BioReceipt.AI experience is **complete and functional**.
 Users can:
 1. **Sign up and log in** securely
 2. **Log substance intake** with full details
 3. **View their history** with rich information